-First, we made a flag-themed cake.
+First, we made an American flag-themed cake.
 I LOVE piping buttercream, and if you are familiar with some of the basic piping techniques, I think that you will find this very simple!

 I fitted my piping bag with a Wilton star tip 21, and piped a section of blue rosettes.
 (You can see the markings in the frosting that I made with a toothpick...just a basic map to work from.)

 Next, I filled in with white and red piped shells (again, Wilton 21) to create our stripes!

 Starting with the bottom of the tier and working my way up, I filled in the sides with more white shells of buttercream!
 I really like the "shells-all-over" look! ;0) If you are new to piping & aren't having good luck with the shells, you can easily pipe star shapes instead with the same tip!
 Just hold the piping tip perpendicular to the surface of the frosting as you pipe.

 Using a piping tip 3, I made a few white dots on my blue rosettes to represent our stars.

 Now...for some cupcakes.
 When we were thinking of blog ideas for the 4th, I couldn't decide between the cake above or the cupcakes that I'm about to show you...so we went with both! --